trade-tariff/ott-prototype/app/data/roo/uk/articles/canada/verification.md

 ## Proof of Origin

-1. Products originating in the UK, on importation into Canada, and products originating in Canada, on importation into the UK, benefit from preferential tariff treatment of the United Kingdom-Canada Agreement on the basis of a declaration (‘origin declaration’).
+1. Products originating in the UK, on importation into Canada, and products originating in Canada, on importation into the UK, benefit from preferential tariff treatment of the United Kingdom-Canada Agreement on the basis of a declaration ('origin declaration').

 2. The origin declaration is provided on an invoice or any other commercial document that describes the originating product in sufficient detail to enable its identification.